mirgray/configurable-place-finder/README.md

 # configurable-place-finder

-The Configurable Place Finder application is a configuration of ArcGIS for Server and a JavaScript application that allows citizens to locate opportunities in their community.
+The Configurable Place Finder application is a configuration of ArcGIS for Server and a JavaScript application that allows the public to locate parks, recreational opportunities boat ramps etc. in their community.

 ![Image of Configurable Place Finder application](https://raw.github.com/Esri/configurable-place-finder/master/configurable-place-finder.png "Configurable Place Finder application")